maximecb/ruby/yjit/README.md

 cargo fmt                         # reformat the source code (idempotent)
 ```

+## Using Rust-YJIT

+* Do a "make distclean" first
+* Supply CC=clang and the "--enable-yjit=dev" parameter to configure
+* Make sure you're running on x86_64 hardware and Linux or MacOS
+* Run "make -j miniruby" then "./miniruby --yjit"
+* Just "make" will currently fail.
+That's expected.

+### Adding C bindings to Rust-YJIT

+On an Intel-based host configured with CC=clang, you can run "make yjit-bindgen" to create or update YJIT's C bindings in
+yjit/src/cruby_bindings.inc.rs.
+The list of allowed and blocked symbols can be found in yjit/bindgen/src/main.rs.

+If you add one or more functions as allowlisted, keep in mind that you may need to list appropriate types as opaque or blocklist to avoid extensive additional bindings being added.

 ## Are you going to use Rust in other parts of CRuby?

 No.

+## Current Limitations of Rust-YJIT

+* Requires Clang
+* USE_FLONUM == 1                // Affects how VALUEs are encoded

 [rust-install]: https://www.rust-lang.org/tools/install
 [editor-tools]: https://www.rust-lang.org/tools